6/26/2020 Debra Levey Larson

 There are many resources available around campus and beyond.
 Here are just a few:

-The Office of Inclusion and Intercultural relations is a great first stop for a variety of programs, workshops, and courses.
-For example, PSYC 496 Facilitating Intergroup Dialogue Processes explores the impact of gender, ethnicity, race, religion, sexual orientation, socioeconomic class, disability, and physical appearance on group dynamics.
+The Student Success, Inclusion & Belonging is a great first stop for a variety of programs, workshops, and courses.
+For example, PSYC 496 Facilitating Intergroup Dialogue Processes explores the impact of how our differences can affect group dynamics.

-Another great resource on campus is the Institute for Inclusion, Diversity, Equity, and Access which states that “Diversity is a prerequisite of excellence.”
+Another great resource on campus is the Idea Institute which states that “Diversity is a prerequisite of excellence.”
 The website lists many free webinars and courses, as well as lists of additional resources to explore.